nordic-institute/harmony-common/doc/harmony-ap_logging_user_guide.md

    <!-- In order to enable logging of request/responses please change the loglevel to INFO -->
    <logger name="org.apache.cxf" level="INFO"/>
    ```
+4. Restart the service if required by the *Modifying the Logback configuration* instructions for the deployment environment.

 ## 5. Centralized logging